cissa-unimelb/info/role-descriptions.md

 - Good at working with spreadsheets
 - Has an eye for detail
 - Happy to chase people up for receipts
-- Has a high level appreciation for how the club money should be spent
+- Has a high-level appreciation for how the club money should be spent

 ### Education Officer

 The events officer is on the executive committee, and hence also helps to shape CISSA’s vision.
-Aside from typical executive duties, the education officer works to create initiatives and events to extend upon the skills students learn at university i.e.  you get to create initiatives that help students learn outside of their regular subjects!
+Aside from typical executive duties, the education officer works to create initiatives and events to extend upon the skills students learn at university, creating initiatives that help students learn outside of their regular subjects!

 **Key Responsibilities**

 - Running initiatives such as:
   - Technical interview workshops/meet-ups
   - Intro to coding workshops - for students that are interested in coding but aren’t able to make the full commitment of a class like COMP10001
-  - Web/app development workshops - this is something that isn’t taught much in class
+  - Web/App development workshops - this is something that isn’t taught much in class
 - Manage the education subcommittee, which has flexible roles, but could be composed of:
   - UX Lead
   - Technical Interview Lead
-  - Web/app Development Lead
+  - Web/App Development Lead

 **Attributes of this role could be:**